usnistgov/psc-ns3/src/psc/doc/source/psc-design.rst

 found in the ProSe and UE-to-Network relay implementation in the ``lte`` module.
 This is because the ProSe services of sidelink communications, discovery, and synchronization are deeply connected to the LTE models and difficult to factor into a separate module.
-Features intrisic to the low-level operation of ProSe in LTE are found in the ``lte`` module.
+Features intrinsic to the low-level operation of ProSe in LTE are found in the ``lte`` module.

 The ``psc`` module also includes: